rmullin7286/ryanmullin.net/content/home.md

 ---
 ## {{< align-middle-img "/img/rotating_computer.gif" >}} \[ryan@ryanmullin.net ~\] whoami {{< align-middle-img "/img/rotating_computer.gif">}}

-I am a tech guru, computer scientist and l33t hacking enthusiast at Washington State University.
-You can usually find me browsing The Wired, in class, or working at my job at the IT center of the Voiland College of Engineering and Architecture.
+I'm a Neo-Luddite Kaczynskian Mainframe Hacker living in The Technological Society.
+The goal of this page is to stake my claim on my own few acres of land here in the world of the Wired.
+Hopefully this exercise in personal internet autonomy will benefit you somehow!

-Follow the links down below to learn more.
+Click the links more to explore.
+Take off your shoes and stay a while!